- School: NC State University

 Preferred qualifications:

-Experience with citizen science, experience with quantitative research and survey development, experience with google analytics and quantitative analysis skills.
+Experience with citizen science, experience with quantitative research and survey development, experience with google analytics and quantitative analysis skills. - To apply:

 To apply, submit a pre-application to Dr. Cooper at cbcoope3@ncsu.edu by Nov 7.
 Submit pre-application as a single PDF file attached to an email introducing yourself with “Human dimensions of citizen science graduate application” in the email subject line: